1. What are the tools of performance testing?

 49. Which testing model is best as per your understanding, and why?

-Tailored models are considered the best out of all as they consist of all the best features of the Waterfall, Iterative, and other testing models.
-The tailored model can easily fit into the real life projects.
+Answer: Tailored models are considered the best out of all as they consist of all the best features of the Waterfall, Iterative, and other testing models.
+The tailored model can easily fit into real-life projects.
 They are also considered the most productive.

 But if the case is that it’s a pure testing project, then in such case, the V model is the best model

 50. What Are The Different Types Of Software Testing?